 Doing this exercise every so often will help you focus your thoughts and spending on the things that bring you joy.
 This is mindful spending.
 Every purchase has a purpose.
 Every dollar spent is spent on something that is important to you.
-Bringing joy and light into your life is a valid reason to spend the money that you have.
+So bringing joy and light into your life is a valid reason to spend the money that you have.

 Mindful Spending Brings Balance

 Recognizing the good that money brings you and being grateful for things you buy and spend money on makes your life better and happier.
 Mindful spending grounds you and makes you more cognizant of the good in your life.
-An apple tastes much sweeter when you are fully present in the eating of said apple.
-Having running water and heat are appreciated when you take the time to appreciate the.
-Spending money on the things you need, the things you want, and the things you value makes you more appreciative of the money you have and the hard work you had to do to get that money.
+An apple tastes much sweeter when you are fully present in the eating of the said apple.
+Having running water and heat are appreciated when you take the time to appreciate them.
+Spending money on the things you need, the things you want, and the things you value make you more appreciative of the money you have and the hard work you had to do to get that money.

 Budgeting your Money

 Creating a budget that works for you is the first step towards financial security and independence.
-Create a budget that gives you room to spend on the things you enjoy and that also pays for the future.
+Create a budget that gives you room to spend on the things you enjoy, and that also pays for the future.
 Create good money habits by working on staying within your budget, putting money aside for life’s surprises, and paying yourself first.